Beneath-Protocol/beneath-frontend/README.md

 - Join more chains on our protocol.
 - Making a SDK that can be used

-#   Challenges we ran into
+# 🐛Challenges we ran into

 - Chainlink CCIP Integration Issues
 We initially planned to leverage Chainlink CCIP functionality for cross-chain communication.
 Despite investing significant effort and collaboration with the Chainlink Developer team, we encountered challenges.
 Developer issues on the Chainlink side and a lack of code updates in their docs posed hurdles.
 After exhaustive attempts and communication with the Chainlink team, we were advised to discontinue its use due to insurmountable challenges.
 This setback consumed a considerable portion of our time during the hackathon.
 Subsequently, we pivoted to developing our own decentralized protocol for achieving similar cross-chain communication goals, facilitating communication between different chains and bridging the gap between web3 and web2.